 Champagne beer, though, is not what made Hum famous.
 As small and out of the way as this town is, it has deep traditions and cherished products, specifically Humska Biska, a traditional Istrian brandy made with mistletoe and herbs.

 It makes an excellent souvenir too!

-Other local specialties you will find in the shops are homemade Istrian delicacies such as truffles, cheese, olive oils, wine, honey, sausages, and varied flavored Rakija’s.
+Other local specialties in the shops are homemade Istrian delicacies such as truffles, cheese, olive oils, wine, honey, sausages, and varied flavored Rakija’s.
 When given a chance, never pass on trying the truffles!
 One of our personal favorites from this region.

 Want to learn more about the food of the Istria region, especially truffles?
-Check out our post on Croatian Cuisine.
-Click here.
+Check out our post on Croatian Cuisine

 Now when you are known for such a unique product as Mistletoe brandy, a festival would be in order to celebrate it.
-Each year in October, Hum holds the Grappa Festival, where they showcase their local specialty brandy.
+Hum holds the Grappa Festival each October, showcasing their local specialty brandy.
 Producers from all over the region come to display their craft and seek to win the big prize.

-The day we were visiting was the week before the festival.
+The day we visited was the week before the festival.
 We wish we could have stayed for it, but we were going to be halfway down the west coast of Croatia by the weekend!